XPIAN/xpian.github.io/baptisminearlychristianity.md

 pollution.
 The context of these is clearly referring to someone responding in faith to God, something a young child can not do.

-Justin Martyr's *First Apology*, has a detailed description of baptism for a non-Christian audience.
+Justin's *First Apology*, has a detailed description of baptism for a non-Christian audience.
 His description is clearly of those old enough to understand and choose:

 > How we dedicated ourselves to God when we were made new through Christ I